Career & Academic Advising

 Employers work with Dottie Moore, Director of Work-Based Learning, to arrange for a semester internship.
 These internships are mutually beneficial to employers and students.
 Employers gain skilled and semi-skilled assistance and students gain hands-on work experience with a local employer related to their program of study.

-Two job fairs for RCCC students and alumni are typically scheduled in March and September each year.
-For more information, please contact a Career Advisor in the Academic & Career Advising Center.
+Two job fairs for Rowan-Cabarrus students and alumni are typically scheduled in March and September each year.
+For more information, please contact a Career Advisor in Career & Academic Advising.